|35-75 cm. | 14-30 in.||5-22 kg. | 11-50 lbs.||3(-20) years||Omnivorous|

 Interaction with Omneuttians

-Other than hunting for furs, Cranipxum interaction with Omneuttians, particularly Avotoc has occurred during parts of the year where Cranipxum move into Avotoc settlements, or as foresting operations expand into Cranipxum territory.
+Other than hunting for furs, cranipxum interaction with Omneuttians, particularly avocs has occurred during parts of the year where cranipxum move into avoc settlements, or as foresting operations expand into cranipxum territory.